Macon, GA Workers Comp Lawyer

 Securing Legal Counsel in Georgia

-At Macon Georgia-based Nelson & Smith Attorneys at Law, we work hard to protect our clients’ rights to fair medical treatment, and our injury attorneys will take additional actions against your insurer and employer if necessary.
+At Macon Georgia-based Nelson & Smith Attorneys at Law, we work hard to protect our clients’ rights to fair medical treatment, and our Macon Worker’s Compensation Lawyers will take additional actions against your insurer and employer if necessary.
 Our personal injury legal team has handled cases where clients experience additional injuries that stem from original workplace injuries or an “authorized physician” failed to diagnose an injury properly.

 There are resources you can find through the State Board of Workers’ Compensation for more info on this topic.
 However, your situation is unique and may warrant hands-on attention.
 Here are a few reasons to seek legal help: